-Terminal Crimping Standard - Kingsing Machinery Co., Limited
+Terminal Crimping Standard -Shanghai Kingsing Auto Co., Ltd.

 Terminal Cross Sectioning is a quality validation technique that is not new to Wire Processing.
 The use of cross sectioning has broadened over the past few years and cross section systems are now appearing outside of the quality lab and on the factory floor.
 This trend is expected to continue in the coming years.
 Cross section labs are expected to be as commonplace as a pull tester in most processing facilities.